 You are here

-The 2015 iCAP, chapter 2, objective 1 is "Maintain or reduce the campus gross square footage relative to the FY10 baseline."
+The 2020 iCAP, chapter 2, objective 2.2.1 is "Improve efficiency of space use by minimizing the square footage per person and updating the Space Policy."
 The Net Zero Space Growth Policy was enacted to halt the growth in gross square footage of campus buildings; to support the goal of reducing the campus footprint over time through more efficient space utilization; to fulfill the commitment under the 2010 Illinois Climate Action Plan to enact a "no net increase in space" policy and to reduce energy usage through conservation measures; and to meet the pledge in the American College and University Presidents' Climate Commitment in 2008 to reduce the campus’ greenhouse gas emissions to zero by 2050.

 The Net Zero Space Growth Policy started in FY10, but it was not fully in effect until FY15.
 According to this policy, when buildings are demolished or leases are vacated, their gross square footage is added to a “square footage bank” held by the provost’s office.
 As of the end of FY16, the square footage bank and the total square footage on campus has been quite stable.

 A proposed project needs to be reviewed and approved by the Chancellor’s Capital Review Committee (CCRC).
 If the proposed project would add square footage, then it needs to reduce square footage elsewhere on campus or request the use of space in the provost’s square footage bank.
 Facilities & Services (F&S) has a list of facilities on a demolition plan, identified as buildings without ADA compliance and with low energy efficiency.